 -

-An opened wine will keep its balance for 3 to 5 days for most reds and whites, but sparkling wines, such as our Kisumé or Baburu ranges, should be consumed within 24 to 48 hours to preserve their bubbles and freshness.
+An opened wine retains its balance for 3 to 5 days for most reds and whites, but sparkling wines, like our Kisume or Baburu ranges, should be consumed within 24 to 48 hours to preserve their bubbles and freshness.

 -

-Invest in vacuum stoppers or similar to preserve opened bottles for longer.
+Invest in vacuum stoppers or other devices to preserve opened bottles for longer.

 -

-If you have a clean half bottle, transfer the remaining wine into it to reduce the air space.
+If you have a clean half-bottle, transfer the rest of the wine into it to reduce the air space.